 How it works

 The Brussels Card is validated the first time you use it.
 It is then active for 24, 48 or 72 hours, depending on your preference.
 For example, if you validate a 24-hour pass on Monday at 1:45pm, it will be valid until Tuesday at 1:45pm.
-Keep in mind that you can only visit each attraction once.
+You can visit the attractions and museums as many times as you like, except for the BOZAR museum.

 Hop On Hop Off bus (optional)